Battle of Stalingrad: Aftermath

+The bombing campaign and over five months of ferocious fighting had utterly destroyed 99% of the city, with the city being nothing more than a heap of rubble.
+Of the population of well over half a million before the battle, a quick census revealed only 1,515 people remained following the battle's conclusion.
+However, Beevor notes that a census revealed that 9,796 civilians were in the city at the battle's conclusion, including 994 children.

 The remaining forces continued to resist, hiding in cellars and sewers, but by early March 1943 the last small and isolated pockets of resistance had surrendered.
 According to Soviet intelligence documents shown in the documentary, a remarkable NKVD report from March 1943 is available showing the tenacity of some of these German groups: